lorensen/VTKExamples/src/Cxx/PolyData/ExtractOutsideSurface.md

 If run without arguments, the example generates a small (in area) sphere inside a large (in area) sphere.
 The inner sphere has more cells than the outer sphere, but should not be extracted.

+The gold model is the original polydata and the blue model is the outer surface.

 You can try your own surface by specifying a XML PolyData file (.vtp) on the command line.